comp251/comp251.github.io/syllabus.md

 * Don't talk over me or your peers.
 * Don't talk to your peers for an extended period while others are talking.

+## Accommodations

+Per the student services office, please inform me as soon as possible if you require course accommodations.
+I am happy to support you in any way that I can in my course.

+If your accommodations specify extra time on exams, please send me an email/Slack message/etc. _before_ a scheduled exam.
+This is to both remind me of anything that I need to do to accommodate you and to start a conversation between us about the manner in which you would like to take the exam.

 ## Sexual Misconduct Disclosure

 I will do my best to help any student who comes to me with non-course-related